 Discussion

-The coefficients of emprat1 and emprat2 reveal a negative relationship between female labor force participation and marital stability, which is contrary to common perspective and is not consistent with the reality that emprat and divrat both increase during the period being studied.
+The coefficients of emprat1 and emprat2 reveal a negative relationship between female labor force participation and marital stability, which is contrary to common understandings and is not consistent with the reality that emprat and divrat both increase during the period being studied.
 Indeed, as is shown in Table 2, the combined effect of the two variables is not significant with a quite low P value of 0.0007.
 Therefore, the negative coefficients may result from inaccuracy in measurement then should not be taken into account.
 The same result came out in a study by Sayers (2011), who said women do not threaten the stability of the marriage by taking a job since they are more sensitive to domestic work.
 Due to the low degree of significance, gdp is not considered in the analysis, either.

 The value of indicates that a one point growth in the proportion of only-wife-in-labor pattern is expected to bring about a 1.2 point increase in real divorce rate, while female participation in labor force is not significant by the preceding analysis.
-Such result provides support to the research conducted by Kraft and Neimann (2009), in which they concluded that the relative employment status and income is one of the main contributing factors in the breakdown of a marriage.
-In an only-wife-in-labor family, the wife has comparatively large or complete bargaining power, which allows women to be more fastidious about the husband and provides women with finance insurance when the marriage finally collapses.
+Such a result provides support to the research conducted by Kraft and Neimann (2009), in which they concluded that the relative employment status and income is one of the main contributing factors in the breakdown of a marriage.
+In an only-wife-in-labor family, the wife has comparatively large or complete bargaining power, which allows women to be more fastidious about the husband and provides women with finance security when the marriage finally collapses.

-By the second F-Test in Table2, the correlation of male unemployment and divorce rate is significantly negative.
+By?? the second F-Test in Table2, the correlation of male unemployment and divorce rate is significantly negative.
 During periods of high unemployment of married men, the standard of living is lower and the cost of initiating a divorce is higher (Amato and Beattie, 2011), thus couples tend to make concerted efforts in times of trouble.
 According to the regressive function, when the male unemployment increases by one percent, the long-run effect on adjusted divorce rate is an increase by nearly half percent.

-Education level has a positive correlation with adjusted divorce rate.
+衔接！Education level has a positive correlation with adjusted divorce rate.
 The T value of is the highest one in the regression, consistent with the tendency in Figure 3.
-Generally, high-educated women acknowledge deeper understanding of family and have higher responsibility to maintain a relationship with her partner, but such tendency may be not as remarkable as the change in women’s expectations of a marriage and requirements from men.
+Generally spearking/in general, high-educated women acknowledge deeper understanding of family and have higher responsibility to maintain a relationship with her partner, but such a tendency may be not as remarkable as the change in women’s expectations of a marriage and requirements of men.
 Women’s high education is also a security in single life since it is related to high wage income.

-The purpose of this paper is to investigate the influence of female employment status on marital stability, and whether the influence appears in direct ways or indirect ways.
-The results clearly support the common perspective that women’s employment and marital stability have a negative correlation, but the increase in female employment status does not seem to harm the marriage directly.
+The purpose/objective of this paper is to investigate the influence of female employment status on marital stability, and whether the influence appears in direct ways or indirect ways.
+The results clearly support the common understanding that women’s employment and marital stability have a negative correlation, but the increase in female employment status does not seem to directly affect the marriage.
 The growth in women’s labor force participation is a consequence of the increasing unemployment rate of married men to a considerable extent, and the influence indeed comes from men’s status and choice.
-Moreover, higher wage income is accompanied higher education level, while women’s attitude towards marriage is mostly affected by education rather than economic factor.
+Moreover, higher wage income accompanied higher education level, while women’s attitude towards marriage is mostly affected by education rather than by economic factors.